bridgethass/udacity-dsnd-project2/README.md

 ## Licensing, Authors, Acknowledgments <a name="licensing"></a>

-Data is provided by [Figure Eight](https://www.figure-eight.com/) The code here is licensed under open source GNU General Public License v3.0, and is free to use as you wish, with no guarantees :)
+Data is provided by [Figure Eight](https://www.figure-eight.com/).
+The code here is licensed under open source GNU General Public License v3.0.